 How to get started selling on Instagram

-Getting started with selling on Instagram involves setting up a digital storefront for your brand, getting approved, and optimizing your marketing strategy on Instagram to maximize returns.
+Getting started with selling on Instagram involves setting up a digital storefront for your brand, getting approved, and optimising your marketing strategy on Instagram to maximise returns.

 It can all be accomplished in a few steps.